olincollege/uxd-2023-03/mew/design_refinement_report.md

 ### 1. Down-Scoping of the Project

-During the Figma design phase, we worked on finalizing key aspects, such as the organization of all elements within our design (main page, event page, map view, etc. ).
+During the Figma design phase, we focused on finalizing key aspects such as the organization of all elements within our design (main page, event page, map view, etc. ).
 This iterative process allowed us to refine our vision and ensure a cohesive and user-friendly interface.
 Part of this refinement involved cutting down on the list of potential features and behaviors we wanted our app to have.

-Two shortcomings of our app we previously discovered were the inconvenience of downloading yet another app, and possible dexterity issues with the event browsing screen (using the pinching motion to make each bubble bigger or smaller).
-We aimed to improve our app with these concerns in mind.
-First and foremost, we felt that we could engage users by maintaining a clean and accessible design, making it more appealing to download our app.
-Secondly, we actively considered feedback from team discussions and from our potential users regarding the functionality of resizing bubbles for the user to indicate their interest in the event.
-We ultimately decided to remove this functionality; it posed too much of a burden on the user to input this information in this way and also detracted from the overall purpose of the event browsing screen.
-The refactored design has bubbles with a set size to reflect the user’s predicted interest in the event (larger bubbles = predicted more interest).
+Two previously-identified shortcomings of our app were addressed during this phase.
+The first pertained to the inconvenience of requiring users to download yet another app.
+To mitigate this concern, our approach emphasized an engaging, clean, and easily accessible design, enhancing the app's appeal for potential downloads.
+The second challenge involved potential dexterity issues with the event browsing screen, particularly concerning the pinching motion used to resize bubbles, which we originally wanted as a way for users to specify their level of interest in various events.
+In response to feedback from team discussions and potential users, we decided to eliminate this functionality.
+Resizing bubbles introduced unnecessary complexities for users and detracted from the primary purpose of the event browsing screen.
+The refined design now involves bubbles of fixed sizes representing the user's predicted interest in the event (larger bubbles = predicted more interest).

 ### 2. Response to Paper Prototyping User Feedback